Tell Us Once: Report a Death to Government in One Step

 - Local council: Council tax, electoral register, Blue Badge, library cards, housing benefit

-- Public sector pensions: NHS, Teachers, Civil Service, Armed Forces, Police, Fire
+- Public sector pensions: NHS, Civil Service, Armed Forces, local government, and the Scottish Public Pension Agency schemes

 - Veterans UK: Armed Forces compensation and pension schemes